History of Chicago in Timeline

 2013: Chicago Public School Enrollment

-In 2013–2014 the Chicago school district had an enrollment exceeding 400,545 students, making it the third-largest in the U.S.
+In the 2013-2014 school year, the Chicago school district had an enrollment exceeding 400,545 students, making it the third-largest in the U.S.

-2013: Legalization of Same-Sex Marriage
+2013: Same-Sex Marriage Legalization

 2014: Religion in Chicago

-For 2014–16, U.S. News & World Report ranked Rush University Medical Center as the second best hospital in the Chicago metropolitan area.
+For 2014–16, U.S. News & World Report ranked Rush University Medical Center as the second-best hospital in the Chicago metropolitan area.

 2014: Non-Christian Faiths

-2015: Households Without Cars
+2015: Households Without Cars in Chicago

 In 2015, roughly 4% of Chicago's population identified as LGBT.